-After winning a 2013 Pediatric Quality Award, Cincinnati Children’s Hospital Medical Center dramatically increased efficiency in its patient discharge process en route to substantial cost savings to families, health plans and the hospital, made more beds available for additional patients and—perhaps most importantly—improved the overall experience for patients and their families.
+After winning a 2013 Pediatric Quality Award, Cincinnati Children’s Hospital Medical Center dramatically increased efficiency in its patient discharge process, improved substantial cost savings, made more beds available for additional patients and—perhaps most importantly—improved the overall experience for patients and their families.

 Those award-winning achievements sprung from testing in which Cincinnati Children’s developed standard discharge criteria for 11 common inpatient diagnoses based on available evidence and expert consensus.
 The information was embedded in the electronic medical record (EMR), allowing for a new discharge process focused on patient needs first, discharging them when they are medically ready.

 Though the initial testing was successful, today, the project work continues.
 Could the concept scale across the rest of the hospital’s patient population to create standardized discharge protocols for hundreds of diagnoses?